A customer journey map is a visual representation of the steps customers go through when considering, making, and utilising a purchase.

 Map out the stages of the journey for different buyer personas to engage prospects and customers with more targeted and personalised communications.

-Follow these six steps to develop a customer journey map.
+Follow these six steps to developing a customer journey map.

 Step 1: Conduct Research